TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - update weapons stats

-- First let's handle the servers, even then the press kit

 - Integrating discord API would be nice

-- Further simplifications to settings

 - GIFs for Steam description
-- Add Join our Discord link to description

 - Reimplement this damn hotbar, assign just by flavour, the index should be passed to the getter function always